Skip to main content

 Lively discussion is encouraged, and you'll be able to attend lectures with visiting speakers, leading academics and figures from human rights and international organisations.
+You will also take part in organisation visits and coordinating the annual Human Rights Festival.

 You will explore the development of international relations and the key ideas that have shaped our understanding of the modern system.
 You will learn about actors and institutions such as the United Nations, the United States and the European Union, and you will study theoretical and policy debates concerning globalisation and underdevelopment.

 You will have the opportunity to take an in-depth look at issues of human rights and international conflict.
 Your dissertation will enable you to study an area of interest in depth.
-Alternatively, you can pursue an applied research project based on your work placement.

 The masters programme culminates in the dissertation, an extended project that allows you to engage in independent research, applying and developing the content of the taught modules to a topic of your choice.